GK543/my-first-project/README.md

 # my-first-project
-This is my first project on GitHub.
+# This is my first project on GitHub.
+# still learning
+# but still hard for me